13 Normal Digestion

 The intestinal wall contracts rhythmically to mix the ingesta with the enzymes (segmentation).

-The simpler components are absorbed through capillaries and lymphatics in the intestinal wall where they can be transported to other organs for use or storage.
-At the same time, the ingesta is moved from the duodenum, through the jejunum and into the ileum.
+The simpler food components are absorbed through capillaries and lymphatics in the intestinal wall where they can be transported to the liver and then to other organs.
+Simultaneously, the ingesta is moving from the duodenum, through the jejunum and into the ileum.
 Gradually more and more of the ingesta is exposed to the gut lining and can be absorbed if it hits the right receptors.
 Most of the simple sugars and proteins are absorbed in the jejunum.
 If fats are in low concentration, they can also be absorbed in the jejunum.
 Excess fats are absorbed in the ileum.
 The ingesta will often be held and mixed in the ileum until the fat content is minimal (see “ileal brake“).

 During the process, any structural carbohydrates (hays, grasses, seeds) in the diet are not broken down but are being hydrated by active fluid secretion.
 Eventually the remaining components are moved into the cecum where microbial digestion will start.

-The water exchange that occurs in the SI equals about 1.5x the total extracellular fluid volume of the animal over a 24 hour period.
-The SI Is the main site of water secretion and water absorption in all species.
-Colonic water absorption occurs (especially horse colons) but colonic water absorption is still are secondary to the SI.
+The water exchange that occurs in the small intestine equals about 1.5x the total extracellular fluid volume of the animal over a 24 hour period.
+The small intestine is the main site of water secretion and water absorption in all species.
+Colonic water absorption occurs (especially horse colons) but colonic water absorption levels are still less significant than small intestinal water absorption.

 Digestion by dietary component